OUR RESEARCHERS

 What is your research topic?
 Why are you interested in this topic?

-My research Topic is ”Defining the role of HSD17B12 in body adiposity regulation and PCOS related metabolic dysfunction”.
-I am deeply interested in the role of HSD17B12 in body adiposity regulation and PCOS-related metabolic dysfunction because it holds significant potential for advancing our understanding of metabolic health.
-The enzyme HSD17B12 is crucial in lipid metabolism, and its dysregulation could reveal key insights into the mechanisms underlying obesity and PCOS, two prevalent and interconnected conditions.
-Exploring this topic could pave the way for the development of novel therapeutic strategies to address these metabolic disorders.
-Additionally, unraveling the complexities of HSD17B12 may contribute to improving the quality of life for individuals affected by PCOS and related metabolic issues.
-My passion for translational research drives me to investigate how these molecular insights can be applied to real-world treatments.
+My research focuses on ‘Understanding the role of HSD17B12 in body adiposity regulation and lipid homeostasis.’
+I am deeply interested in defining the role of HSD17B12 in body adiposity regulation and lipid balance because it holds significant potential for advancing our understanding of lipid regulation and metabolic health.
+The enzyme HSD17B12 plays a crucial role in lipid metabolism, and its dysregulation could provide key insights into the mechanisms underlying obesity-driven conditions such as cardiovascular disease and fatty liver disease – two prevalent and interconnected health issues.
+Exploring this research topic could pave the way for identifying and developing novel therapeutic strategies for obesity and lipid-related disorders.
+Additionally, unraveling the complexities of HSD17B12 may improve the quality of life for millions affected by metabolic diseases.
+This research will also advance our understanding of lipid regulation, aiding drug developers and clinicians in creating precision therapies.
+My passion for translational research drives me to investigate how these molecular insights can be applied to real-world treatments, ultimately contributing to healthier societies and reduced healthcare burdens.

 Why SYS-LIFE?
 What are your expectations of the fellowship?